Laparoscopy We are able to provide a range of key-hole surgical procedures

 The procedure involves making two or three small (5mm, or 10mm in larger dogs) incisions in the skin that will normally be closed without the need for external stitches.
 Most pets can be discharged on the same day and do not require overnight care.
 As with conventional neutering of female dogs, we recommend that the surgery is performed 2 to 3 months following a season.

 The procedure involves removal of the ovaries only whereas conventional open surgical spaying (neutering) usually involves removal of the ovaries and uterus together (ovario-hysterectomy).
 The key-hole ovariectomy operation provides much better visualisation, minimises trauma to the tissue as we only use small instruments to handle and is less painful than the conventional spay procedure.
 Studies have shown that there is no evidence that leaving the uterus behind results in any increased risk of incontinence or womb infection in the future when compared to conventional surgery.
-In fact, ovariectomy has been the procedure of choice in most of Europe for the past 35 years!
+Ovariectomy has been carried out in Europe for the past 35 years and has been shown to be as safe as ovario-hysterectomy, with no additional long-term risks.

 Bitches should be starved from 10pm the night before surgery but can have water freely available until the time of admission the following morning (usually between 8 and 8.30am).
 The surgery will normally performed in the morning dependant upon our caseload for the day.
 Your pet should be able to go home in the afternoon/evening, usually between 4 and 6pm.
 One of the nurses will call you during recovery to arrange a discharge time.
 We generally recommended a re-check appointment 3 days after the procedure in order to check your dog's progress.